 While on holiday, one of the best ways to get to know the city is sightseeing through shopping.
 A beautiful and historic city like Istanbul manages to combine ancient buildings and unique architecture with modern shopping facilities.
-Here you can find almost anything, but you'll get best value for your money when buying clothing, fabrics and leather.
-Over the years the city has also developed a taste for retail, with many international fashion houses present.
+Here you can find almost anything, but you'll get best value for your money when buying clothing, fabric and leather.
+Over the years the city has also developed a real taste for retail, with many international fashion houses present around the city, so on your next trip to Istanbul, why not shop till you drop?
+We've picked out the best shopping spots in the city to compile the ultimate shopper's guide.

 Grand Bazaar – Old Town